joshxgchen/joshxgchen/README.md

 ## 💼 Previous Internships

 ### Coinbase (Fall 2022)
 At Coinbase, I had the incredible opportunity to work on cutting-edge projects in the world of cryptocurrency.
 I contributed to the development of secure and user-friendly financial products, working on the ecosystem team.
+Contributions impacted the Wallet app on both Mobile (iOS/Android) as well as Extension (web).

 ### WillowTree (Summer 2022)
 During my internship at WillowTree, I was part of a dynamic team that focused on crafting exceptional mobile and web experiences for clients across various industries.
 I gained valuable insights into mobile app development and user experience design, working and helping fellow interns with products such as McGraw Hill, Dairy Queen, and HBO.